wavelet-lab/docs/source/hardware/xmass.rst

 xMASS SDR
 =========

-A modular, high-performance **8×8 MIMO transceiver** designed for **4G/5G applications** and other use cases.
+A modular, high-performance 8×8 MIMO transceiver optimized for **4G/5G application**, research, beamforming, direction finding and wideband spectrum monitoring.
+The xMASS provides eight synchronized RX and eight synchronized TX channels with flexible clocking, calibration and host I/O for coherent multi-channel acquisition and transmission.
+Its modular design allows for easy maintenance and enables the construction of high-order MIMO systems using the same building blocks.

 .. image:: ../_static/xmass-front-lg.png
    :alt: xmass sdr

 Overview
 ========

-The xMASS SDR is a modular, high-performance **MIMO transceiver** featuring **8 RX and 8 TX channels** which can be synchronized.
-Its modular design allows for easy maintenance and enables the construction of high-order MIMO systems using the same building blocks.

 .. image:: ../_static/xmass-iso-open-lg.png
    :alt: xmass sdr